usnistgov/trojai-example/README.md

 The test and evaluation infrastructure will iterate over the N models which your container must predict trojan presence.

-For each test data point lacking an ouptut poisoning probability (for example, if you ran out of compute time) the test and evaluation server will use the probability 0.5 when computing your overall cross entropy loss for the test dataset.
+For each test data point lacking an output poisoning probability (for example, if you ran out of compute time) the test and evaluation server will use the probability 0.5 when computing your overall cross entropy loss for the test dataset.

 ## Compute Resources